 Bulbs are a brilliant way to paint colour around your garden.
 Whether you plant them in the border in contrasting blocks of colour, or create a gradual symphony of changing shades you can add different effects as you plant.
 It’s just like making a piece of art and what’s really great is that you can change it each year, add to it or even plant it in containers and move it around.
 Bulbs are the drama queens that every garden needs; they are affordable, easy and great for beginners too.

 These yellow beacons are botanically called narcissi, it’s not meant to be confusing, but it can be.
 There are hundreds of different types from the pretty dwarf varieties that are perfect for the front of the border and for pots, to the sweetly scented that are often (but not always) forced for Christmas, as well as the large trumpets and orange eyed beauties.
 To be honest each and every one is a wonder.
 These harbingers of spring are some of the earliest bulbs to flower, their sunshine yellow flowers bringing vibrant relief after winter.

 If you are short on space and want your plants to earn their place, then choose scented narcissi.
 They give your twice as much ‘bang for your buck’ – they look beautiful and have a divine fragrance.
-Great varieties to choose are ‘Cheerfulness’, ‘Sir Winston Churchill’ and ‘Geranium’.
+Great varieties to choose are ‘Cheerfulness’, ‘Sir Winston Churchill’ and ‘White Lion’.
 And the great thing about narcissi is that they are pretty pest free and will come back year after year to delight you and transform the garden.

 Tulips are almost the perfect plant.
 Each plump bulb hides the most exquisite flower deep inside, all you’ve got to do is to coax it out and it’s very very easy.
 So easy that even if you’ve never, ever gardened before you can do this, you really can.